-Alternative 2 is the most conservative alternative and would be expected to have the highest biological benefits, followed by Alternative 3, Alternative 4, and Alternative 1 (No Action) (Table 2.2.4.1).
-However, OY values under Alternatives 2 through 4 are target values and represent a yield for when the stock is in equilibrium and are therefore higher than the catch levels proposed under Actions 4 and 5.
-Therefore, biological effects would be more of a protective measure and not necessarily be consequential under these alternatives for the newly established stock
+Alternative 2 is the most conservative alternative and would be expected to have the highest biological benefits, followed by Alternative 3, Preferred Alternative 4, and Alternative 1 (No Action) (Table 2.2.4.1).
+However, OY values under Alternatives 2 through Preferred Alternative 4 are target values and represent a yield for when the stock is in equilibrium and are therefore higher than the catch levels proposed under Actions 4 and 5.
+Therefore, biological effects would be more of a protective measure and not necessarily be consequential under these alternatives for the newly established stock complex.
+As discussed in detail in Section 2.2.4.1, Alternative 1 (No Action) would not establish an optimum yield (OY) for the Scamp and Yellowmouth Grouper complex, and therefore, would not satisfy the requirements of the Magnuson-Stevens Act.

-1. (No Action).
+- 1. (No Action).
 There is no OY for the Scamp and Yellowmouth Grouper complex.

 - 2. The OY = 75% of the MSY.

 - 3. The OY = 90% of the MSY.

 - 4. The OY = 95% of the MSY.

 See Chapter 2 for detailed language of alternatives.
-Preferred indicated in bold.
+Committee Preferred indicated in bold.